Makassar: Government

 The executive head of the city is the mayor, who is elected by direct vote for a period of five years.
 The mayor is assisted by a vice mayor, who is also an elected official.
 There is a legislative assembly for the city, members of which are also elected for a period of five years.

 Administrative divisions

 Makassar City is divided into 15 administrative districts (kecamatan) and subdivided into 153 urban villages (kelurahan).
-The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The most recent creation was the Sangkarrang Islands District, created in 2017 to cover the small islands off the coast of the city.
+The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the number of administrative villages (all classed as urban kelurahan) in each district.